Derkades/dsptunnel/README.md

+# dsptunnel

-Original dsptunnel by 50m30n3 2011
+Original dsptunnel by 50m30n3 (c) 2011

-Forked version to use mono audio instead of stereo.
+Forked version by Derkades (c) 2022 to use mono audio instead of stereo.
 This fork also better tolerates unstable connections.

+## Introduction

 Ever wanted to relive the carefree days of slow-as-fuck Internet?
 Miss the days of aborted downloads and half loaded porn images?